2014 Tax Sale

 If a tax sale buyer’s check fails to be honored by the bank upon which it is drawn, the buyer will have five business days following notification by the Treasurer’s office to repay with guaranteed funds or the Certificates of Purchase at Tax Sale will be canceled.
 A $30.00 service fee will be collected for each dishonored check.

-If a wire transfer is requested as the payment method, instructions will be provided at Cashier Window #1 or #2.
+If a wire transfer is requested as the payment method, instructions will be provided by the Treasurer’s office staff member.
 The wire transfer funds must be received by 2:00 P.M. central time on the day following the final purchase at Tax Sale.

 5. CERTIFICATE OF PURCHASE AT TAX SALE